-Old Lady from Bomb Shop (Blast Mask)
+Old Lady from the Bomb Shop (Blast Mask)

-At 12:00AM on the First Night, an Old Lady will come out of the northern exit in North Clock Town.
+Make sure you are within North Clock Town just before midnight hits.
+Right at 12am on the First Night, an Old Lady will come out of the northern exit in North Clock Town.
 As she walks through the area, another character named Sakon will rob her, taking her blue sack and running off with it.
 After she yells out, you’ll regain control, so run over to Sakon who’s prancing away and slash him with your sword.
 This will cause him to drop the sack and prance out of the area.

 Spirit Dancer Kamaro (Kamaro’s Mask)

 Speak with Kamaro to learn his plight.
 Apparently, this dancer died and didn’t get to pass on his mad dancing skills, so his spirit cannot pass on to the next world.
 If you remember from earlier, the Mask Salesman told us that the Song of Healing brings rest to troubled spirits.
-Play the Song of Healing to create Kamaro’s Mask, which will allow you to dance like Kamaro and will also complete his entry in the Bomber’s Notebook.
+Play the Song of Healing to create Kamaro’s Mask, which will allow you to dance like Kamaro and will also complete his entry in the Bombers’ Notebook.

 The Mysterious Hand (???)